 KristineShreve: Self-promotion is hard to get right.
-People often overdo it, and soft pedal it so much that it has no impact.
+People often overdo it, and soft-pedal it so much that it has no impact.
 That should be “or” soft pedal.
 Typo.
 I think self-promotion is a bit harder for women too.
-We’re taught to be more quiet about our accomplishments.
+We’re taught to be quieter about our accomplishments.
 It sometimes feels uncomfortable to be female and say that you’re good at something.

 ErichCampbell: I have heard that a great deal.

 KristineShreve: The happy yellow EnMart bags (our show merchandise bags) were everywhere.

 2 Regular Guys Talking Decoration: It was like a feeding frenzy.

 KristineShreve: We actually thought we were going to have a few fights in the booth over the last of a particular kind of stuffed animal.
 Crazy.